LBHackney-IT/comino-printing/README.md

 This system is made up of lambda functions deployed to AWS using the [Serverless](https://serverless.com/) framework and a runtime of dotnetcore2.1.

 - Install Serverless globally on your machine.
 The instructions to install serverless can be found [here](https://serverless.com/framework/docs/getting-started/).
+- Install Amazon.Lambda.Tools for .NET on your machine.
+Installation instructions can be found [here](https://aws.amazon.com/blogs/developer/net-core-global-tools-for-aws).

 You do not need to create a serverless dashboard account to invoke these lambda functions from your local machine.